ghi-electronics/Documentation/software/tinyclr/tutorials/touch-screen.md

 Unless you have specific reason to use resistive touch, capacitive touch is preferred.

 The NuGet package `GHIElectronics.TinyCLR.Drivers.Touch.ResistiveTouch` simplifies the process of adding resistive touch to a project.
-The code example below details how it is implemented.
+The code example below details how it is used.

 ```cs
 var touch = new ResistiveTouchController(